aspose-page/Aspose.Page-Documentation/net/getting-started/how-to-run-examples/_index.md

 Please make sure you meet the following requirements before downloading and running the examples.

 1. Visual Studio 2017 or higher
 1. NuGet Package Manager installed in Visual Studio.
 Make sure that the latest NuGet API version is installed in Visual Studio.
-For details on how to install NuGet package manager please check <http://docs.nuget.org/ndocs/guides/install-nuget>
+For details on how to install NuGet package manager please check <https://docs.microsoft.com/en-us/nuget/install-nuget-client-tools>
 1. Go to Tools->Options->NuGet Package Manager->Package Sources and make sure that the option **nuget.org** is checked
 1. The example project uses NuGet Automatic Package Restore feature, therefore, you should have an active internet connection.
-If you do not have an active internet connection on the machine where examples are to be executed please check [Installation ](/page/net/installation/)and manually add the reference to Aspose.Page.dll in the example project.
+If you do not have an active internet connection on the machine where examples are to be executed please check [Installation](/page/net/installation/)and manually add the reference to Aspose.Page.dll in the example project.
 ## **Download from GitHub**
 All examples of Aspose.Page for .NET are hosted on [GitHub](https://github.com/aspose-page/Aspose.Page-for-.NET).